NewCai/Portfolio/content/publication/tactile-wars.md

 Paint enemy camps in your hue and defend your territory during intense and colorful battles.
 Upgrade your army and your base's defenses using technological advances in color.

-The Chinese version (in development) is greatly re-designed and re-engineered to support MOBA while keeping the core gameplay.
+The Chinese version (expected release in late 2018) is greatly re-engineered to support MOBA while keeping the core gameplay.
 You can fight with other players in real-time in a 1v1 or 3v3 mode.
+We also re-designed the skill system and the technology tree to make the MOBA experience more captivating.
+A replay system is added based on the MOBA framework.
+Players could review their battle records and learn from other players.
+A guild system and an in-game chatting system are developed to enhance social experiences.

 {{< youtube 1J1UXGz_hHo >}}